Near-Pilotless Single Carrier Communications Using Matrix Decomposition: Matrix Decomposition based Near-Pilotless Receiver

 \subsection{Minimization Problem and Algorithm}

-For the blind estimation we have to find a diagonal matrix ${\Lambda_x}$ and an $L\times N_r$ channel matrix ${H}$ which solves the below optimisation problem:

-We observe that the above problem is non-convex jointly over the variables $\Lambda_x$ and $H_L$.
-But instead of two unknowns, if one of the unknown is fixed, the problem becomes a simple convex problem.
-Considering this, we use an iterative alternating minimization algorithm to find ${\Lambda_x}$ and ${H_L}$.
-The exact procedure is shown in Algorithm \ref{alg:alt_min_fde}.
+In this paper, we estimate $\Lambda_x$ and $H_L$ without any pilots by solving the following minimization problem.

-The algorithm takes an initial guess $\hat{\Lambda}_0$ and the number of taps $L$ as the input\footnote{ One should note that $L_{est}$ is an estimate of number of taps that are close to the actual taps $L$.
-This estimate can be obtained from preamble signalling where preamble based correlation gives multiple peaks each indicating the existence of a tap.
-As long as $L_{est} \geq L$, the algorithm performs well.}.
-The iterative algorithm has two steps.
-The first step is to estimate the channel assuming a known $\Lambda_x$ by solving \eqref{eq:min_eq_h}.
+The problem in \eqref{eq:10} is non-convex jointly with $\Lambda_x$ and $H_L$, but convex individually.
+To solve this, we use alternating minimization, which alternately solves one variable at a time using the previous estimate of the other.
+This method is key to solving our blind decoding problem and is detailed in Algorithm \ref{alg:alt_min_fde}.
+We start with an initial guess $\hat{\Lambda}_0$ and the prior knowledge of the number of taps\footnote{ Note that an estimate of number of taps $L$ can be obtained from preamble signaling.
+Preamble based correlation generates multiple peaks, each indicating a tap.
+As long as this estimate is $\geq L$, the algorithm performs well.
+We assume that we know the true values of $L$}.
+Subsequently, the method alternates between two minimization steps.
+In the first step, the channel is estimated by treating $\Lambda_x$ as known and by solving: